 The first kidney transplant between living patients was undertaken in 1954 in Boston and Paris.
 The Boston transplant, performed on December 23, 1954, at Brigham Hospital was performed by Joseph Murray, J. Hartwell Harrison, John P. Merrill and others.
 The procedure was done between identical twins to eliminate any problems from an immune reaction.
 For this and later work, Dr. Murray received the Nobel Prize for Medicine in 1990.
 The recipient lived for eight years after the transplant.

-Kidney was the easiest organ to transplant: tissue typing was simple, the organ was relatively easy to remove and implant, live donors could be used without difficulty and in the event of failure, kidney dialysis was available (dialysis had been in use since the 1940s).
+Kidney is generally considered the easiest organ to transplant: tissue typing is simple, the organ is relatively easy to remove and implant, live donors can be used without difficulty and in the event of failure, kidney dialysis is available (dialysis had been in use since the 1940s).